What You'll Learn

 3. Platform (15% of variance):

-High traffic (Dan, Afternic Fast Lane): Faster
+High traffic (Dan, Afternic Fast Transfer): Faster

 Lower traffic (Sedo standard, Dynadot): Slower